theNded/SGP/code/README.md

-# Self-supervised Geometry Perception
+# Self-supervised Geometric Perception

 ## Disclaimer
 In comparison to the code for the paper submission, this repository has been fully rewritten for a better readability and easier generalization.
 Please file a GitHub issue if there is anything buggy.

-Since the final results are heavily depending on the RANSAC variations in geometry perception, we expect discrepancies comparing to the numbers in the paper.
-Again, please file an issue if a significant difference is observed.
+Since the final results are heavily depending on the RANSAC variations in geometric perception, we expect minor discrepancies comparing to the numbers in the paper due to the randomness.
+Again, please submit an issue if a significant difference is observed.

 ### TODO
 - [ ] 2D: Minimal test dataset and dataloader provided by the author of [CAPS](https://github.com/qianqianwang68/caps).